Amaranth has been cultivated for thousands of years, with evidence of it's use dating back to pre-Columbian civilizations with

 Kelp is often surrounded by plentiful marine plant life, and is estimated to have appeared between 5 million, and 23 million years ago.
 In order to grow, kelp requires nutrient-rich water between 43 and 57 degrees fahrenheit.

 Seaweed contains ten times as many minerals as plants grown in soil.
 People who eat seaweed seldom have mineral deficiencies.
 Kelp contains iodine, and can prevent hypothyroidism.
 Your thyroid requires iodine to function properly.
 Your body does not manufacture iodine.
 Without iodine your thyroid will not produce enough of some necessary hormones.
-Iodine protects against certain kinds of cancer, promotes health growth, and even helps you maintain a healthy brain.
-Kelp contains a mineral called vanadium that could help people with type two diabetes.
+Iodine can shield you from certain kinds of cancer, promotes healthy growth, and even helps you maintain a healthy brain.
+Kelp contains vanadium a mineral that could help people with type two diabetes.
 It can also help regulate blood sugar.
 Scientist are also investigating fucoxanthin, a substance in brown algae that could help with weight management, which is important for people with diabetes.

 Vitamins: A,B,C,E,K, folate